timtimkaaa/MyObsidianRepoo/Inbox/Debates.md

 	- Freedom of thought away from you
 ### - Conflict with freedom of speech

-- When speaking you're actively using someone else's attention
+- When **speaking** you're actively using someone else's attention
 - They can threaten to or actually sue you to stop you from expressing your opinion
-- So anyone can threaten to sue after hearing an opinion they don't like
+- So no protests or debates since they're distracting the government

 ### Debate notes